Start with a Quick Start template

 Tips

 - Start conservative.
-Match & Hold at 20% is a safe default.
+Stay Competitive is a safe default for most sellers.
 You can always loosen later.

 - Check the competitive position report after a sync.
 If too many cards are in “20%+ Above,” your markup might be too high.
 If everything is “At or Below Market,” you might have room to raise it.